x-atlas-consortia/ubkg-api/README.md

 When deployed behind a server gateway, such as AWS API Gateway, the gateway may impose constraints on timeout.
 For example, AWS API Gateway has a timeout of 29 seconds.

-The ubkg-api (loaded as a library by the hs-ontology-api) can handle timeouts before they result in errors in a gateway.
+The ubkg-api (either running standalone or imported into a child API) can handle timeouts before they result in errors in a gateway.
 The ubkg-api can return detailed explanations for timeout issues, instead of relying on the sometimes ambiguous messages from the gateway (e.g., a HTTP 500).